-The key to a great intro falls down to 3 things:
+The key to introduce your podcast like a pro falls down to 3 things:

-- Building rapport with listeners (AKA, being conversational and authentic).
+- Building rapport with listeners by being conversational and authentic.

 - Making yourself sound credible.